Gemini and "surrounding"

 South of the ecliptic, beside Orion we find Canis Minor with it's giant star Procyon (it's just over at the cusp in sid.
 Cancer).
 There's also Monoceros and of course famous, bright Sirius of Canis major.

-Gemini is of mutable air.
-Traditionally Gemini is about the logic mind, COMMUNICATION and commerce.
-It's a very social energy - Gemini is "home" of Mercury, the God's Messenger.
-Gemini is also fast and curious - open to the New, whatever that may be....
-Pollux and Castor are kind of off two realms.
+Gemini is of mutable air, home of Mercury.
+Traditionally Gemini is about the logic mind, communication and commerce.
+It's a very social and fast as well as curious and open to the New, whatever that may be....
+Pollux and Castor (the Twins) are of two realms.
 Pollux is the one connected to the "higher and spiritual realms' and Castor managing the earthly day to day life - they work together, hand in hand, combining the two realms, anchoring the energies.